cavayangtao/lanoising/README.md

 https://drive.google.com/file/d/1CoVrr3dVQ5DY4WpF7xCM9z6Vx7PYKW1w/view?usp=sharing

-download the lanoising package and decompress in your catkin workspace
+download the lanoising package and decompress in your catkin workspace:

-'catkin_make'
+`catkin_make`

-'roscore'
+`roscore`

-'rviz rviz'
+`rviz rviz`

 play the reference bag, in which human model is placed at 15m from sensor:

-'rosbag play -l --clock 2019-02-19-17-13-37.bag'
+`rosbag play -l --clock 2019-02-19-17-13-37.bag`

 in rviz, change Fixed frame to velodyne